 People with diabetes often need to count the amount of carbohydrates they eat to ensure a consistent supply throughout the day.

 Your body needs all three forms of carbohydrates to function properly.

-Sugars and most starches are broken down by the body into glucose (blood sugar) to be used as energy.
+Sugars and most starches are broken down by the body into glucose, which then circulates in the blood to be used as energy.